adyatlov/docker-silverstripe/README.md

 Credits
 =======

-This Docker image is heabily based on [sminnee/docker-silverstripe-lamp](https://github.com/sminnee/docker-silverstripe-lamp)
+This Docker image is heavily based on [sminnee/docker-silverstripe-lamp](https://github.com/sminnee/docker-silverstripe-lamp)